-Specific instructions for Part 2-Tax Computation are continued on page 12.
+Specific instructions for Part 2-Tax Computation are continued under Part 2-Tax Computation on page 12.
 Because you must complete Schedules A, B, and C to fill out Part 2, you will find instructions for these schedules below.

 Schedule A-Computation of Taxable Gifts